4. Queuing subsystem

 As described in the previous section, messages are automatically moved between the

-active and defer queue in accordance with the normal behaviour of an MTA (try-defer-retry-defer, etc).
+active and defer queue in accordance with the normal behavior of an MTA (try-defer-retry-defer, etc).

 Messages can also be forcibly moved between queues.